Table of Contents

 What Is a Medical Opiate Detox?

-Since detox programs often require the help and assistance of trained consulting professionals, not all treatment programs for addiction offer these services.
+Since detox programs require professional medical staff and not just mental health professionals, not all treatment programs for addiction offer these services.
 Some programs are staffed by people who are capable of providing counseling and mental health support for people as they move forward from addiction, but these professionals might not be allowed to prescribe medications or step in when a medical emergency takes place.
-These facilities might require their clients to go through detox before they arrive on the grounds for care.
-It’s an important issue clients should have clarified long before they begin their treatment programs.
+Most of these facilities might require their clients to go through detox before they arrive on the grounds for care.

 Is Detox Alone a Cure for Addiction?

-If this article didn’t answer all of your questions about opiate detoxification, or you’re ready to get started on your own path toward a long-lasting recovery, just call us.
+If you or a loved one is struggling with addiction to opiate drugs, we want to help you through your healing process.
 At Michael’s House, we provide customized treatment programs for opiate addiction, and thanks to consulting physicians, we’re capable of providing medically supervised detox services to our clients.
-Please call us to find out more or to get the enrollment process started.
+Please call us at our 24-hour, toll-free helpline to find out more from our admissions coordinators or to get the enrollment process started.

 Speak with an Admissions Coordinator 877-345-8494